rizdaprasetya/mt-alt-doc/en/snap/platform/shopify-payment-app-preview.md

 3. Login to your [Shopify Store](https://www.shopify.com/login).

-4. Install Midtrans App from Shopify App Store [here](https://apps.shopify.com/midtrans-payment-gateway-new)
+4. Follow this link to find [Midtrans Payment App on Shopify App Store.](https://apps.shopify.com/midtrans-payment-gateway-new)

 	![shopify app store](./../../../asset/image/shopify-new-20-midtrans-shopify-appstore.png)<br>

-5. Click __Add app__ button
+5. Click __Add app__ button to install.

-6. You will be redirect to installation page, you can review the displayed information, then click __Install app__
+6. You will be redirected to installation page, you can review the displayed information, then click __Install app__
 	![Install Midtrans](./../../../asset/image/shopify-new-06-install.png ':size=400')<br>

-7. You will be redirect to the Onboarding page, please fill by your Midtrans __Merchant ID__ and __Server Key__ for production and sandbox.
+7. You will be redirected to the Onboarding page, please fill in your Midtrans __Merchant ID__ and __Server Key__ (from step 2) for each production and sandbox.
 Then click __Register__.
 	![Register](./../../../asset/image/shopify-new-07-register.png ':size=400')<br>

-8. You will be redirect back to Shopify, and the page will indicates that your Shopify store is connected to Midtrans Payment Gateway.
+8. You will be redirected back to Shopify, and the page will indicates that your Shopify store is connected to Midtrans Payment Gateway.
 	![Connected to Midtrans](./../../../asset/image/shopify-new-08-success-install.png ':size=400')<br>

 9. To activate, click __Activate Midtrans Payment__.
 You can also tick/untick desired payment method icons that will be shown in the payment button on your checkout page.